sanscheese/base-craftcms/app/README.md

-# Annotated webpack 4 Config

-This is the companion github repo for the [An Annotated webpack 4 Config for Frontend Web Development](https://nystudio107.com/blog/an-annotated-webpack-4-config-for-frontend-web-development) article.

-It contains the full webpack config and ancillary files discussed in the article.

-Please see the article for details.
+# Craft Starter

+This is a starting template for getting up and going with Craft CMS.